uma-dev/schedule-whiz/README.md

 ## Running locally

-Clone the repo first and navigate to the main directory.
+Clone the repo and navigate to the main directory.

 ### Database